mjsorribas/telegram-cli/README.md

 * Sort the user's posts descending order by date in UserIndex.hbs [https://gist.github.com/yhagio/5038f6c0271da810d8c2](https://gist.github.com/yhagio/5038f6c0271da810d8c2)

 #### Current issue and the point where I got stuck:
-* User can logout.
-(Just created a logout button on nav-bar, need to create action "logout" in components)
+* User can logout and redirected to login page (Need to refactor transitionToRoute function since it is duplicated in every page that has nav-bar)

 #### Todo:
 * If loggedin, redirect to posts when visiting account managements.